 From elaborate fountains to highly detailed sculptures, the Baroque imprint of Gianlorenzo Bernini can be found all over Rome.
 The artist's most famous masterpieces in the Eternal City are the delicate marble statue group of Apollo and Daphne in the Borghese Gallery and the Four Rivers Fountain in Piazza Navona, one of Rome's most famous fountains.

 A visit to the Borghese Gallery, a former private villa, is a great way to see a wide variety of Bernini's sculptures, as well as paintings from another famed Baroque artist, Caravaggio.
-If you're planning to visit, reserved tickets are mandatory, and you can purchase Borghese Gallery tickets in advance from Select Italy.
+If you're planning to visit, reserved tickets are mandatory.

 Caravaggio is a painter known as much for his troubled personal life as for his superb portraits, still life paintings, and drawings.
 Born Michelangelo Merisi and known as the "bad boy of the Baroque," Caravaggio produced some of the most famous paintings of the Baroque period.
 The works of Caravaggio are particularly hassle-free to view because many of them reside in churches, therefore require no admission fee and minimal crowds.